Bostrom, Nick. Superintelligence: Paths, Dangers, Strategies. Oxford, London. 2014. Electronic version for Kindle. NF; 12/15

 One approach to some of the potential difficulties with this Superman Frankenstein machine could be to make it help us solve them.
 The simple critical path (let alone anything approaching the logistics or technology involved) of this appears daunting, since based on the logic of how such a machine would improve itself it’s hard to see it honestly helping us solve our problems without considering something approximating its own interest.

-The style in this frightening and compelling book is directly expository, occasionally enjoyably figurative, and often technical and for me hard to understand.
-There is a fair bit of talk for example about coherent extrapolated volition (CEV), conceived by artificial intelligence theorist Eliezer Yudkowsky thus:
+The style in this frightening and compelling book is expository, occasionally enjoyably figurative, and often technical and for me hard to understand.
+There is a fair bit of talk for example about coherent extrapolated volition (CEV), conceived by artificial intelligence theorist Eliezer Yudkowsky so:

 Our coherent extrapolated volition is our wish if we knew more, thought faster, were more the people we wished we were, had grown up farther together; where the extrapolation converges rather than diverges, where our wishes cohere rather than interfere; extrapolated as we wish that extrapolated, interpreted as we wish that interpreted.